opifexM/contactms/README.md

 ### Technologies Used
 The project is built using modern web development tools and technologies to ensure a smooth and responsive user experience.
 The core technologies include:
-- **JavaScript**: Provides interactivity and dynamic functionality on the client side.
 - **TypeScript**: Enforces type safety and improves code quality.
 - **Vite**: Build tool that offers a fast development environment and optimized production builds.
 - **Zod**: Library for validation and schema definition, ensuring reliable data handling.